Pilot Program Guidelines

-- Applications with research activities in Botswana must be discussed with and approved by Dr. Robert Gross prior to preparation of the application. firstname.lastname@example.org
+International Applications: Applications with research activities outside the U.S. must be discussed with and approved by Dr. Robert Gross prior to preparation of the application (email@example.com).
+Dr. Gross directs the CFAR International Core and will:

 Successful awardees will be required to submit periodic progress reports and to take part in mentoring activities and feedback seminars.
-Pilot recipients will be followed for a 5+ year period following the close of the award for additional NIH reporting requirements.
+Pilot recipients will be followed for at least 5 years after the funding period ends for NIH reporting.

 Director, CFAR Developmental Core